n4n0lix/kerosene/README.md

     Guard( <bool> ) return;

 ### 2.3 pointers
-raw pointers are strictly forbidden! use either `owner<T>/weak<T>` for single ownership or `shared_ptr<T>/weak_ptr<T>` for multiple ownership.
+raw pointers are strictly forbidden! use either `owner<T>/weak<T>` for single ownership or `shared_ptr<T>/weak_ptr<T>` for shared ownership.
 Every object, unless a 3rd library promises to manage the life time of a raw pointer, has it's lifetime to be managed by a smart pointer.

 ## 3. design
 ### 3.1 utils